 - Drive the tractor alongside the wheat to harvest and collect the wheat heads.
 This is a good time to talk about the story of Ruth (chapter 2), how she was allowed to glean the wheat that was “left” by the harvesters.

 - Separate the wheat from the chaff by beating the heads of the wheat on the inside of a bucket until the seeds come out.

 - Winnow the wheat (or clean it of all the hulls) by gently blowing on it or placing it in front of a fan.

-- If you are wanting to bring the wheat to the table and the cycle of wheat full circle, see the activity ‘Easy Homemade Bread’ (included in this lesson).
+- If you are wanting to bring the wheat to the table and the cycle of wheat full circle, grind the wheat and use it in a the “Whole Wheat Pancakes” activity included in this lesson.